Giancarlo Stanton Preview, Player Props: Yankees vs. Red Sox

-The New York Yankees and Giancarlo Stanton (.286 slugging percentage over his past 10 games, including one homer), battle starting pitcher Kutter Crawford and the Boston Red Sox at Yankee Stadium, Saturday at 1:05 PM ET.
+Giancarlo Stanton, with a slugging percentage of .294 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the Boston Red Sox, with Josh Winckowski on the hill, August 20 at 1:35 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Red Sox.
+In his last game he had a hitless performance (0-for-3) against the Red Sox.

 Giancarlo Stanton Game Info & Props vs. the Red Sox